SuYanqi/LR-BKG/README.md

 Model
 1. Run train_lambdaMart.py to train the learning to rank model
-2. Run test_lambdaMart.py to test the model (change PRODUCT_COMPONENT_PAIR_NUM in config.py to the number of product::component)

 Result
+1. Run test_lambdaMart.py to test the model (change PRODUCT_COMPONENT_PAIR_NUM in config.py to the number of product::component)
-1. Run change_result_format.py to change result.csv (got from test_lambdaMart.py) into a more readable format
+2. Run change_result_format.py to change result.csv (got from test_lambdaMart.py) into a more readable format (metrics.json))
+3. Run calculate_accuracy_ndcg.py to calculate accuracy and ndcg
+4. Run get_mrr.py to calculate mrr

+5. Run split_test_dataset_into_tossed_and_untossed.py to split test_bugs.json into tossed_test_bugs.json and untossed_test_bugs.json
+6. Run split_test_feature_vector_into_tossed_untossed.py to split test_feature_vector into tossed and untossed
+7. Reuse Result (Step 1-4) to calculate the result (accuracy, ndcg, mrr) on tossed and untossed bugs (Note that adjust "test_bugs_type" to choose which kind of test bugs for testing)

 Note that LR-BKG needs amount of memory and disk storage!!!